Dimmer: Self-Adaptive Network-Wide Flooding with Reinforcement Learning: Related Work

 \section{Related Work}

 \textbf{AI-enabled wireless.} Machine learning has been used in the literature to tackle the problem of interference identification.
 Using SVM, SoNIC classifies different interference patterns (WiFi, Bluetooth, etc.), using features such as RSSI and error burst spanning~\cite{Hermans2013-Sonic}.
 Grimaldi~et~al. rely on classification trees and multiclass SVM to provide interference classification~\cite{Grimaldi2019-IDI}.
-In both approaches, classification is separated from the the system reaction to interference, and requires an annotated dataset.
+In both approaches, classification is separated from the system reaction to interference, and requires an annotated dataset.
 Instead, RL provides tools to learn how to directly operate over the wireless medium.
 Amuru~et~al.~use post-decision state learning to learn how to backoff in CSMA/CA~\cite{Amuru2015-RL-CSMA}.
 Mastronade~et~al.~also employ post-decision state learning and propose a rate-adaptive flavor of CSMA/CA~\cite{Mastronarde2016-RL-CSMA}.
 Zhu~et~al.~rely on deep Q-learning to schedule transmissions on relay devices~\cite{Zhu2017}.
 Dakdouk~et~al.~propose to use MABs and the Upper Confidence Bound to select the next channel in 802.15.4 TSCH~\cite{Dakdouk2018-RLTSCH}.
 In Less is More, Zhang~et~a.~use Exp3 to optimize individual-device retransmission at runtime in Glossy~\cite{Zhang2017-LessIsMore}.
-Their work differs from ours on two major points: (a) They investigate optimizing Glossy in the interference-free case; we solve the problem of adaptivity against interference for all-to-communication, as well as optimizing forwarder selection in the interference-free case. (b) They look at a single Glossy flood, our work covers multiple floods with different sources, as in LWB.
+Their work differs from ours on two major points: (a) They investigate optimizing Glossy (one-to-all) in the interference-free case; our forwarder selection solves a larger problem generalized to wireless-bus abstractions (all-to-all). (b) They require a feedback header that changes during a flood, thus breaking constructive interference.
+Our solution provides feedback with the next round, thus maintaining Glossy's properties.